ruricolist/cl-stripe-client/README.md

+NB: This implements an [older version](https://web.archive.org/web/20140122053928/https://stripe.com/docs/api) (2013-12-03) of the Stripe API.
+It still works, but it lacks support for (among other things, presumably) the Product model.

 CL-STRIPE-CLIENT is a boring Common Lisp client for the Stripe payment system.
 It closely follows the Java version of the official Stripe client, including its test suite.
 It can be used against the